 The Mendix version is the version of the app you are editing.
 Mendix version correlates to Mendix Studio Pro version, but is broader, as the Mendix version is the version of the whole platform including Mendix Studio Pro and Mendix Runtime.

 The Mendix Studio version and the Mendix version can be viewed by clicking the info icon > About in the top-right corner of Studio.

 2 Relation Between Studio Ranges and Mendix Versions

 Studio supports a range of Mendix versions.
 For example, Studio supports Mendix versions 7.15 – 7.22 (including all minor versions and path releases) as one range.
-This means that if one Studio Pro user has a project of Mendix 7.15.3 version, and another has a project of Mendix 7.22.0 version, for both users Studio interface and functionality will look the same, because it is one Studio range.
+This means that if one Studio Pro user has an app of Mendix 7.15.3 version, and another has an app of Mendix 7.22.0 version, for both users Studio interface and functionality will look the same, because it is one Studio range.